Plus500 vs Pepperstone Comparison

 Which brokers offers more tradeable asset classes, Plus500 or Pepperstone?

-Pepperstone offers a more diverse selection of investment options than Plus500 allowing you to trade Forex Trading, Trading - Forex or CFDs, Spread Betting, Social Trading / Copy Trading, Metals, Energies, Agriculturals, ETF and U.S. Stocks (CFD).
-Looking at total tradeable symbols, Plus500 has 1896, compared to 1200 from Pepperstone.
+Plus500 offers a more diverse selection of investment options than Pepperstone allowing you to trade Forex Trading (Spot or CFDs), Metals, Energies, ETF and U.S. Stocks (CFD).
+Looking at total tradeable symbols, Plus500 has 2800, compared to 1200 from Pepperstone.

 Can I trade cryptocurrency with Plus500 or Pepperstone?